 As you cross over a little stone bridge to get to the front door, you know that Llys Bennar, a barn conversion near Bennar Beach in Dyffryn Ardudwy is going to be a bit special.

 The cottage is the largest within a collection of four barn conversions.
 An oak panelled hall way complete with antique chair and expensive looking pictures leads off to a well equipped kitchen which is filled with the mouth-watering smell of freshly baked bread, a much appreciated welcome gift from the owners, Sue and Richard.

 Next door, the games room has a full sized pool table; great fun on a warm evening with the patio doors opened up onto the back garden, drinking a beer and eating peanuts between shots!

-The ground floor ensuite bedroom has a super-king bed.
+There are 2 ground floor ensuite bedrooms with super-king beds.
 A central stairway leads you to the upstairs lounge.
 The lounge, once again, is a treasure trove of antique furniture and tasteful décor.
 Having this room upstairs is fantastic as the views are spectacular.
 Rolling sand dunes stretch out in front of you and behind them a crystal blue sea and a cloudless sky.

 Two bathrooms and three more bedrooms upstairs.
 A spacious and wonderfully sunny twin room, a smaller room with a set of bunk beds for the children and finally the very impressive master bedroom.